 Alan has also been a member of Dundee Hawkhll Harriers and Dundee Road runners.

 1970 Mar 2.43:34

 Alistair was a tough runner who relished arduous off-road events, despite tackling the E to G four times between 1972 and 1976.
 A Loughborough graduate he was an ‘outdoors man’ par excellence – walking and climbing were also passions of his but as a member of Dumbarton AAC with Colin Martin, Allan Adams, Billy Cairns and company in the 60’s and 70’s he ran in all the major championships.
+As a veteran he contributed to team silver in the 1988 Scottish Masters XC championships.
 With team mate Mike Lidwell he devised the original Glasgow-Ft William relay which started in George Square at 6:00 am and predated the West Highland Way by several years.
 The routes were largely similar but not at all identical.
 Alistair is the older brother of Alan.

 Christopher LECK Spango Valley AC